 Strengthens bone and joints

-In addition to muscle atrophy—or the diminishment of muscle—as we age, our bones and joints accumulate significant wear and tear and can lead to osteoarthritis, the most common bone and joint condition.
+In addition to muscle atrophy—or the diminishment of muscle—as we age, our bones and joints accumulate significant wear and tear which can lead to osteoarthritis, the most common bone and joint condition.

 Anaerobic activities can specifically help in strengthening bone and connective tissue.
 Strength-based exercises work by causing a momentary increase in load to the body while short sprints and push-up type activities help improve circulation, which in turn provides better bone nourishment and structure through an enhanced bone mineral density.